Zoopharmacognosy: Monkeys

 Tamarins were observed swallowing the large seeds of the fruit they regularly ingest.
 Although they are consumed along with the rest of the fruit, these seeds have no nutritional value for the monkeys.
 Since tamarins are routinely infected by trematodes, cestodes, nematodes, and acanthocephalans, there is speculation that the deliberate swallowing of these large seeds can help dislodge the parasites from the monkey's body.

+Tufted capuchins (Cebus apella) rub various parts of their body with carpenter ants (Camponotus rufipes) or allow the ants to crawl over them, in a behaviour called anting.
+The capuchins often combine anting with urinating into their hands and mixing the ants with the urine.
+A female capuchin monkey in captivity was observed using tools covered in a sugar-based syrup to groom her wounds and those of her infant.